peterszatmary/pat-sat-demo/README.md

 - Spring Boot like main Java technology for application
 - Cucumber like test tool
-- Maven surefire plugin like plugin that runs selectively our acceptacne tests and any other tests.
+- Maven surefire plugin like plugin that runs selectively our acceptance tests and any other tests.
 - Tests can be run separately.
 Mainly SAT can take a while thats why is not part of application build process.